PokemonAutomation/ComputerControl/Wiki/Hardware/README.md

 - If you intend to control **2** Switches: A quad-core processor @ 3 GHz no older than 2015 should be sufficient.
 - If you intend to control **4** Switches: 6-8 cores minimum.

+**Important (since this happens a lot):**

+If you...

+- Do not already have a suitable computer.
+- Are on a budget.
+- Are considering getting a cheap computer just to run this project. (under $1000 USD)

+***Stop right there.
+Don't do it.***

+Video recognition and machine learning require a lot of computing power which cheap computers simply cannot handle.
+And computational requirements will increase as the Pokémon games become increasingly difficult to automate and require increasingly advanced recognition methods.

+We started Pokémon Automation as a fun thing for gamers who already had a decent computer.
+We never expected (nor do we encourage) people to break the bank for it.

 ## Serial Hardware